Provisioning your app without an Apple Developer membership.

 Launching your App

-To use free provisioning for deploying an application to a device you will use Xcode to create the signing identity and provisioning profiles, and will then use Xamarin Studio or visual Studio choose the correct profile to sign our app with.
+To use free provisioning for deploying an application to a device you will use Xcode to create the signing identity and provisioning profiles, and will then use Visual Studio for Mac or Visual Studio choose the correct profile to sign our app with.
 Follow the step-by-step walkthrough below to do this: